Sir Henry Wilson, 1st Baronet: War Office

 In 1901 Wilson spent nine months working under Ian Hamilton in the War Office, working to allocate honours and awards from the recent South African War.
-He himself was Mentioned in Despatches and a Distinguished Service Order, which Aylmer Haldane later claimed Wilson had insisted on receiving out of jealousy that he had been awarded it.
+He himself was Mentioned in Despatches and appointed a Companion of the Distinguished Service Order, which Aylmer Haldane later claimed Wilson had insisted on receiving out of jealousy that he had been awarded it.
 Wilson was also recommended for brevet promotion to lieutenant colonel on attaining a substantive majority.

 Between March and May 1901, at the behest of the Liberal Unionist MP Sir William Rattigan, and against the backdrop of St John Brodrick's proposed Army reforms, Wilson – writing anonymously as "a Staff Officer" – published a series of twelve articles on Army Reform in the Lahore Civil and Military Gazette.
 He argued that given the recent great growth in the size of the Empire Britain could no longer rely on the Royal Navy alone.
 Wilson argued that the three main roles of the Army were home defence, defence of India (against Russia), Egypt and Canada (against the US, with whom Wilson nonetheless hoped Britain would remain on friendly terms), and defence of major coaling stations and ports for the Royal Navy's use.
 Unlike St John Brodrick, Wilson at this stage explicitly ruled out Britain becoming involved in a European war.
 Without her major colonies, he argued, Britain would suffer "the fate of Spain".
 He wanted 250,000 men to be made available for overseas service, not the 120,000 proposed by Brodrick, and contemplated the introduction of conscription (which had been ruled out by the Liberal Opposition).
 In private Wilson – partly motivated by the poor performance of ill-trained Yeomanry units in South Africa – and other War Office officers were less complimentary about Brodrick's proposed reforms.